tlietz/collaborlist/README.md

 Lists that a user is working on are shown to that user, along with its name and potentially other metadata such as how many collaborators there are on a certain list.
 Along with the standard crud operations on lists themselves, doing crud operations on list items need to be supported.
 Managing the CRUD operations on lists is different from managing the CRUD operations on list items when a user is working on a list.
-A `Catalog` context is a good place for the management of CRUD operations on lists.
+A `Catalog` context is a good place for the management of lists.
-This leaves a `List` context to mange the list items.
+This leaves a `List` context to mange the list items of each list.

 ## Database